 - Once cooled, remove from the pan and devour.
 Don’t forget to notice how absolutely soft and fluffy they are.

 So because these were SO uber easy to throw together, I had extra time to make eating these even more fun for my kids.
-I created two dippers: Pumpkin Spice Sugar and Pumpkin Chocolate Sauce.
+I created two coatings: Pumpkin Spice Cinnamon Sugar and Pumpkin Chocolate Sauce.
 Both recipes are in the recipe card below.

 To get the sugar mixture to stick, you can either spray them with a light coat of the oil you used to spray the pan, or you could even spray with a little water.
+Coat them while hot and the coating will stick better.
 My kids loved it.